Mohamed9x60/TorVpn/README.md

 - **Run VPN Session:** Initiates a VPN session with customizable duration and time interval between IP changes.
 - **Show Contact Information:** Displays contact details for support.
 It also saves the IP address you used in a file named temp_ip.txt.

+- **Fixes:**

+Fixed code runtime issues.
+Additions:

+-1 Added `random.shuffle()`to the code to generate a random list of countries.
+-2 Added `generate_countries_list:` A function to generate a random list of countries.
+Here's a more detailed explanation of the changes:

+Fixes:

+- The original code had some runtime issues, such as not being able to find available ports or failing to start the Tor service.
+These issues have been fixed in the updated code.
+Additions:

+- The original code generated a fixed list of countries.
+The updated code uses the  `random.shuffle()`function to generate a random list of countries, making it more difficult to track the user's location.
+- The updated code includes a new function called`generate_countries_list.`This function generates a random list of countries from a predefined list of continents.
+- This makes it easier to customize the list of countries used by the script.

 ## Dependencies

 - Python 3.x